StackVista/stackstate-docs/setup/cli/cli-comparison.md

 ## CLI command overview

-The new `sts` CLI will completely replace the old `stac` CLI.
+The new `sts` CLI replaces the old `stac` CLI.
 Not all commands have been moved to the new CLI yet and some commands are not available in the old CLI.
 The following table gives an overview of the commands available in each CLI and the current `port` status.

  - 🚧 - Work in progress.
  - ❌ - Command will not be available in this CLI.